Together with the Shakespeare Birthplace Trust, Professor Jonathan Bate explores Shakespeare, his works and the world he lived in.

 Success and Feedback from the course

-In March 2014 over 11,000 learners from across the world joined Jonathan Bates and the teams from the University of Warwick and the Shakespeare Birthplace Trust to explore Shakespeare, his plays, and the world in which he lived.
+Over 27,000 learners from across the world have previously joined Jonathan Bate and the teams from the University of Warwick and the Shakespeare Birthplace Trust to explore Shakespeare, his plays, and the world in which he lived.
 Below are some examples of the impact the course had:

 “I’ve recommended this course to everyone I meet.
 Totally marvellous, utterly enriching, and a brilliant start to understanding Shakespeare in the future.”